The AirPods Pro 2 are the new gold standard for Apple earbuds | CNN Underscored

 If my time with the AirPods Pro 2 has taught me anything, it’s that looks can be deceiving.
-While the latest version of Apple’s now-iconic premium earbuds look virtually unchanged from a distance, they pack a range of subtle tweaks — to controls, sound quality and overall usability — that add up to a significant upgrade.
-And then there’s the incredible active noise cancellation, which is shockingly better than what was once an industry standard.
+While the latest version of Apple’s now iconic premium earbuds look virtually unchanged from a distance, they pack a range of subtle tweaks — to controls, sound quality and overall usability — that add up to a significant upgrade.
+And then there’s the incredible active noise cancellation (ANC), which is shockingly better than what was once an industry standard.

 That said, I’m not sure that current AirPods Pro owners need to rush out and spend another $249 for these extra perks.
 And in the years since the first AirPods Pro first took the world by storm, plenty of great alternatives have popped up with more exciting designs, interesting features and lower prices.
 But despite all of that, the AirPods Pro 2 are among the best wireless earbuds I’ve ever tested, and the ones I see myself using for the foreseeable future.
 Here’s why.